 When I began my private practice, it was not difficult to keep track of the financial picture.
 Tracking numbers was kind of a game.
 The business had one checking account.
 We either had enough money in it or it didn’t.
 Whatever was left over was used for the bills at home.
 Simple . . . except of course, when there was not enough money.
 Then the juggling began.

 Over time I settled into a rhythm around the daily, weekly, monthly, and annual things I kept track of.
-At first I wasn’t sure which numbers would be the most helpful.
+At first, I wasn’t sure which numbers would be the most helpful.
 I probably tracked too many things.
-Eventually I settled on the few listed below.
+Eventually, I settled on the few listed below.
 And interestingly, over time I began to notice regular patterns in the numbers, how they flowed through a monthly and annual cycle.
-I began to hear the language of the numbers telling me when things were good and when something was off-kilter.
+As I was tracking numbers, I began to hear the language of the numbers.
+The numbers were telling me when things were good and when something was off-kilter.

 The following set of numbers told me what I need to know.
 I tracked these regularly:

 - Daily: I would log into our bank’s online checking and savings accounts.
 This told me how the cash flow was going.

 - Weekly: Friday morning I look at the checking account to see the latest Blue Cross Blue Shield (BCBS) insurance deposit.
 Why?
 They are our largest payer.
 And all the other payers seemed to follow a similar pattern.
 If a BCBS deposit was a big one, then we were going to have a good week on income.

 - Monthly: I update a spreadsheet to track monthly totals for each office and overall totals on a set of variables.
 I track the monthly number of intakes, sessions, and income.
 From these I calculate a statistic called “$/Session”, i.e. “monthly income” divided by “number of sessions.”
 This statistic fluctuates a lot from month to month.
 It is most useful when looking at a full year’s worth of data.
 It is a measure of the average amount of money collected for each session.